wxfVeryGood/springCloud/README.md

 # springCloud
 springCloud you like

-This my first springcloud demo of micro services restful load balancing fault-tolerant service monitoring,all you like
+This my first springcloud demo of micro services restful load balancing fault-tolerant service monitoring,all you like.